Getting Started - Servers

 ☑️ You may configure the following options (or keep defaults):

-Build path is the absolute path to your server build artifact, let’s keep the default for now.
+Build path is the relative path to your server build artifact, let’s keep the default for now.

 Docker only accepts build paths relative to your project root folder, keep builds inside your project folder.